- Simple management of events

 The steps for implementing an advanced management of events are as follows:

-- Creation of a signal (EventCreate function).
+- Creating an event (EventCreate).
 By default, this event is closed.

 - Waiting an event (EventWait).